Whatsapp Icon

 Effects of Certain Chemotherapy Drugs

 Some chemotherapy drugs can induce swelling as a side effect.
 These medications can increase the retention of fluid, leading to edema, most commonly seen in the ankles, feet, and hands.
-Patients undergoing chemotherapy should be observant of any changes in their body and report excessive swelling to their healthcare provider.
+Patients undergoing chemotherapy should be observant of any changes in their bodies and report excessive swelling to their healthcare provider.

 The Role of the Cancer Itself